ralt123/5001/README.md

 # 5001 Coursework
-Designed an auction website with Python, CSS, and HTML.
+Designed an auction website with Python, CSS, and HTML as part of a team coursework.